About Us

 Research Specialist

-Hannah joined the Women’s Biobehavioral Health Laboratory in May 2022.
-Hannah received her Bachelor of Philosophy degree in Psychology from the University of Pittsburgh with a concentration in psycholinguistics.
-Her research experience began in her undergraduate career and she continues to be passionate about the field of research and women’s health.
+Emma Harrison joined the Women’s Biobehavioral Health Laboratory in April of 2023.
+She received her BS in Neuroscience with a concentration in Cognitive Neuroscience from Carnegie Mellon University.
+Her research experience began during her undergraduate career studying the psychological and social mechanisms underlying the development of alcohol use disorder.
+Emma continues to be passionate about research with interests in women’s health and neuropsychology..

 Stormy Green